jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

     (d) a matter relating to immigration sponsorship:
     (e) a matter relating to an immigration obligation:
     (f) an appeal in relation to an immigration matter
+  - **incorporated law firm** has the meaning given to it by section 6 of the Lawyers and Conveyancers Act 2006
   - **lawyer** has the meaning given to it by section 6 of the Lawyers and Conveyancers Act 2006
   - **licence** means a licence granted under this Act to operate as an immigration adviser
   - **Minister** means the Minister of Immigration, or such other Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act